|

 PasswordExpiryWarning

-This DWORD value lets you display a warning message to users a certain number of
+This DWORD value lets you display a warning message to users a certain number

 days before their passwords are set to expire.
-It lets you determine how many days
+It lets you determine how many

 ahead of time the warning should be issued.
-To edit the value, click the decimal
+To edit the value, click the

 button and enter the number of days.